ErikBjare/gptme/README.md

     /exit         Exit the program

 Options:
-  --prompt-system TEXT            System prompt.
-Can be 'full', 'short', or
-                                  something custom.
-  --name TEXT                     Name of conversation.
-Defaults to generating
+  -n, --name TEXT        Name of conversation.
+Defaults to generating a random
-                                  a random name.
-Pass 'ask' to be prompted for a name.
+                         name.
-  --model TEXT                    Model to use, e.g. openai/gpt-4-turbo,
+  -m, --model TEXT       Model to use, e.g. openai/gpt-4o,
                          anthropic/claude-3-5-sonnet-20240620.
-If
+If only
-                                  only provider is given, the default model for that provider is used.
+                         provider given, a default is used.
-  --stream / --no-stream          Stream responses
-  -v, --verbose                   Verbose output.
+  -w, --workspace TEXT   Path to workspace directory.
+Pass '@log' to create a
+                         workspace in the log directory.
+  -r, --resume           Load last conversation
   -y, --no-confirm       Skips all confirmation prompts.
-  -i, --interactive / -n, --non-interactive
+  -n, --non-interactive  Force non-interactive mode.
+Implies --no-confirm.
-                                  Choose interactive mode, or not.
-Non-
-                                  interactive implies --no-confirm, and is
-                                  used in testing.
+  --system TEXT          System prompt.
+Can be 'full', 'short', or something
+                         custom.
-  --show-hidden                   Show hidden system messages.
+  --no-stream            Don't stream responses --show-hidden          Show hidden system messages.
-  -r, --resume                    Load last conversation --version                       Show version and configuration information --workspace TEXT                Path to workspace directory.
-Pass '@log' to
-                                  create a workspace in the log directory.
+  -v, --verbose          Show verbose output.
-  --help                          Show this message and exit.
+  --version              Show version and configuration information --help                 Show this message and exit.
 ```